 The best bit about winter wandering?
-The waterfalls are flowing and create the best backdrop for an insta-worthy snap or a relaxing spot to sit and enjoy the sounds and sights of nature.
+The waterfalls are flowing and they create the best backdrop for an insta-worthy photo or a relaxing spot to sit and enjoy the sounds and sights of nature.

 John Oldham Park

-Only 20 minutes south from Noble Falls, we hit John Forrest National Park and the most diverse option of trails on offer.
+Only 20 minutes south of Noble Falls, we hit John Forrest National Park and the most diverse option of trails on offer.

-You can access the park from East, West, and through the main entry to the National Park, and we recommend heading to the main hub to find the start point of multiple trails, and to say a quick g’day to the very friendly family of Kangaroos residing by the John Forrest Tavern.
+You can access the park from the East, West, and through the main entry to the National Park.
+We recommend heading to the main hub to find the starting point of multiple trails, and to say a quick g’day to the very friendly family of kangaroos residing by the John Forrest Tavern.

 John Forrest National Park holds a rich history and is WA’s first National Park.
-It is home to two waterfalls on the Jane brook, as well as the Glenbrook Dam, and iconic Swan View Tunnel to add to your adventures.
+It’s home to two waterfalls on Jane Brook, as well as Glenbrook Dam and the iconic Swan View Tunnel to add to your adventures.

-Hovea falls transverses over smooth granite rock and flows downstream to the steeper National Park Falls.
-You can walk from one to the other with just 2km distance between them, and it is a beautiful wander along the Railway Reserves Heritage Trail.
+Hovea Falls transverses over smooth granite rock and flows downstream to the steeper National Park Falls.
+You can walk from one to the other with just 2km distance between them, and it’s a beautiful wander along the Railway Reserves Heritage Trail.

-As we head further south towards Kalamunda, be prepared for iconic city views as well as the loud gushing of water down the Darling escarpment at one of the most stunning Perth waterfalls.
+As we head further south towards Kalamunda, be prepared for iconic city views as well as the loud gushing of water down the Darling Escarpment at one of the most stunning waterfalls in the Perth Hills.

 Lesmurdie Falls is the perfect sweet treat after completing one of the numerous trails that tour the top and bottom of the falls, such as a 5km Pal Terrace hike or a short and sweet wander to the top of the falls.
 Pack a picnic and enjoy the beautiful city skyline at sunset with friends, or enjoy the falls to yourself with an early morning sunrise visit.